 Information on medallic recognition for Home Guard personnel can be found here.

 General enquiries about Second World War service including Home Guard and Merchant Navy service: If you want to know which medals your relative was awarded and/or issued with for his or her Second World War service, or you have other medal questions, please contact us via one of the options listed under "General Enquiries" below.

-1. Application for any medal or award needs to be made on an official NZDF Medals Office application form.
+1. Application for any medal or award needs to be made on an official NZDF Personnel Archives and Medals application form.